Where is the value of a customer?

 Generally speaking, customer lifetime value is a great metric to track.
 How useful it is, well that tends to vary based on:

-- the methodology you pick for your CLV formula (see below)
+- the methodology you pick for your CLTV formula (see below)

 - the age of your business, product, and services